 A futuristic digital shield displaying a fingerprint scanner, VPN icon, and 2FA code, symbolizing cybersecurity protection against hacking and online threats.

-Essential Cybersecurity Tips Everyone Should Know
+Things Schools Should Actually Teach | Essential Cybersecurity Tips Everyone Should Know

-This guide covers essential cybersecurity habits to help protect your accounts, data, and devices from hackers and scams.
+Every day, people get hacked, scammed, or have their data stolen, often because they don’t know basic cybersecurity.
+The truth?
+Most cyberattacks are preventable.
+This guide covers essential cybersecurity tips to help protect your accounts, data, and devices from hackers and scams.

 Use Strong, Unique Passwords for Every Account